bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 ## Transactions: Share

-These are a set of transactions dealing with fractional bitmarks as a kind of fungible token.
+The Bitmark blockchain also supports transactions that deal with fractional bitmarks as a kind of fungible token.

-### Bitmark Share
+### Share Balance Record

-This record marks the end of a provenance chain and it splits the item into an initial quantity of shares.
-From this point the shares can then be granted or swapped with other Bitmark owner accounts.
+A share balance record marks the end of a provenance chain.
+It splits the issued asset into an initial quantity of shares.
+From this point on, the shares can be granted or swapped with other Bitmark accounts.

 Item             | Type      | Description
 :--------------- | :-------- | :-----------------------